-Your child will be allocated to a form class led by a Learning Co-ordinator.
+Your child will be allocated to a form class led by a Learning Coordinator.
 The Learning Co-ordinator will see your child daily, help them set and review learning and spiritual (or personal) goals, and liaise with you if there are any concerns or issues.
-Support will be provided for students with Special Educational Needs and Gifted & Talented students to enable them to make good rates of progress and to meet their needs.
-The offer will include booster sessions after school and holiday sessions.